 Rob Skinner became a Director on 1 October 2015 and was appointed as Deputy Chair of Yarra Valley Water on 16 December 2016.

-He is a Professorial Fellow and Director at Monash University’s Water Sensitive Cities Centre, Chair of WaterAid Australia and WaterAid International, Deputy Chair of the Co-operative Research Centre for Water Sensitive Cities and Board member of the International Centre of Excellence for Water Resources Management.
-He is a Distinguished Fellow of the International Water Association (IWA) and Chair of the IWA’s Cities of the Future Program.
+He is a Director at Monash Water Sensitive Cities, Chair of WaterAid Australia and WaterAid International, Chair of Co-operative Research Centre For Water Sensitive Cities, Board Member of International Centre of Excellence for Water Resource Management, Chair of Victorian IWN Reference Group, Lead Chair of the DELWP's Integrated Water Management Forums and Chair of SDG6 Working Group.
+He is also a Distinguished Fellow of the International Water Association (IWA).

 Rob was Managing Director at Melbourne Water from 2005 to 2011, and Chief Executive Officer of the City of Kingston from 1996 to 2005.
 He was appointed to the Australian Water Partnership Committee in October 2015.

 Over the past 20 years, Rob has been on a number of boards and involved in numerous advisory panels and reviews related to water policy and strategy in Victoria and elsewhere.